pezra/blog/backlogs-considered-harmful.md

 There are somethings we do under the pretense of being useful that are actually harmful.
-Unscheduled stories and bug reports in your ticket tracking system, are one example.
+Unscheduled stories and bug reports in your ticket tracking system are an example.

 Creating a ticket is easy when you are in the moment.
 However, once produced these artifacts have to be read and understood multiple times